secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/leandata/index.html.md

 ## Lead routing request or question?

 ### Request an SDR alignment update
-Open an issue using our [LeanData change request issue template](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=leandata_change_sdralignment).
+New hire?
+Territory change needed?
+If requesting a proactive update to the lead routing workflow, open an issue using the [LeanData change request issue template](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=leandata_change_sdralignment).

 ### Experiencing a lead routing problem?
 Lead volume low?
 Receiving leads for an account or territory you're not assigned to?
+If you think you've found a bug :bug: in existing lead routing logic, open an issue using the [bug request issue template](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=bug_request).

 ### General questions
 Open a [Marketing Operations issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new) following the format in the issue template.